White-tailed antelope squirrel: Ecology

 The white-tailed antelope squirrel is commonly spotted in arid habitats throughout the southwestern United States.
-Throughout this range, Ammospermophilus leucurus is omnivorous, feeding primarily on foliage (10%-60% of its diet), seeds (20%-50%), arthropods, and to a lesser extent, vertebrates (mainly lizards and rodents; predatory behavior by ground squirrels has been noted).
+Throughout this range, A. leucurus is omnivorous, feeding primarily on foliage (10%-60% of its diet), seeds (20%-50%), arthropods, and to a lesser extent, vertebrates (mainly lizards and rodents; predatory behavior by ground squirrels has been noted).
 In conjunction with being a predator, the white-tailed antelope squirrel is also prey to many larger animals, including raptors, various canids, and snakes.
 These squirrels are not only preyed upon by large predators, but they also fall victim to many diverse ectoparasites.
 These include various ticks, fleas, mites, lice, and a couple species of parasitic larvae.

 Behavior

 Antelope squirrels are active most during the cooler parts of the daylight hours, avoiding midday as much as possible.
 Although these animals live in hot and arid climates, the white-tailed antelope squirrel is diurnal, meaning heat gain from metabolic activity could be a problem.
 However, compared to direct exposure of heat from the sun, metabolic heat gain contributes little to the overheating of this species.
-This diurnal activity pattern may be contributed to predation patterns.
+This diurnal activity pattern may be attributed to predation patterns.
 Selective pressures may have led to this species avoiding nighttime activity due to increased predation by nighttime predators.
 This behavior is controlled by the squirrels' natural circadian rhythms, and research has shown these rhythms to be highly important in keeping these diurnal activity patterns intact.